Homeschooling Hub

 - If you feel like you’re about to give up on homeschooling, read the unique cautionary tale from my homeschooling book for reassurance.

-- If you are overwhelmed and just feel the pressure building up, open yourself to the idea that less is more with my homeschooling course.
+- If you are overwhelmed and want to get back to basics, open yourself to the idea that less is more with these homeschooling freebies.

 - If you would like a practical method to nurture a positive mindset and encourage feelings of gratitude, check out the homeschooling journal.